PuchatekwSzortach/books/books_to_read.md

 - Zero to One: Notes on Startups, or How to Build the Future - Peter Thiel
 - The Happiness Advantage: How a Positive Brain Fuels Success in Work and Life - Shawn Achor
 - Fearless Salary Negotiation: A step-by-step guide to getting paid what you're worth - Josh Doody
+- SYSTEMology: Create time, reduce errors and scale your profits with proven business systems - book on how CEO can organize company so it runs itself
+- Scale or Fail: How to Build Your Dream Team, Explode Your Growth, and Let Your Business Soar - apparently good book to go from solo business to early enterprise
+- M&A+: Fostering Trust, Reducing Risk and Adding Value During the Merger and Acquisition Process

 ### Microservices:
 - Microservice Architecture: Aligning Principles, Practices, and Culture